isomerpages/moh-upec/_our-work/Community Responsiveness/Community Outreach.md

 </div>
 <p><u>QCPR Race</u>
 <br>Learning lifesaving skill can be fun with the QCPR Race, where participants
-at the DARE's QCPR Race booths practice effective chest compressions through gamification.
+at DARE's QCPR Race booths practice effective chest compressions through gamification.
 Better chest compressions make the on-screen ambulance reaches the finishing line faster, helping participants realise that quality, not speed, matters in life-saving.</p>